Godzilla (1954 film): Writing

 Takeo Murata and Honda co-wrote the screenplay in three weeks and confined themselves in a Japanese inn in Tokyo's Shibuya ward.
 On writing the script, Murata stated, "Director Honda and I...racked our brains to make Mr. Kayama's original treatment into a full, working vision."
 Murata said that Tsuburaya and Tanaka pitched their ideas as well.
 Tanaka requested that they do not spend too much money, but Tsuburaya encouraged them to "do whatever it takes to make it work."
 Murata and Honda redeveloped key characters and elements by adding Emiko's love triangle.
 In Kayama's story, Serizawa was depicted as merely a colleague of Dr. Yamane's.
 Godzilla's full appearance was to be revealed during the Odo Island hurricane, but Honda and Murata opted to show parts of the creature as the film built up to his full reveal.
 Honda and Murata also introduced the characters Hagiwara and Dr. Tanabe in their draft, but the role of Shinkichi, who had a substantial role in Kayama's story, was cut down.

 Honda toned down much of Kayama's political criticism, especially the opening because he felt it was inappropriate to use the Daigo Fukuryū Maru incident and wanted to depict Godzilla as an invisible fear.

-A novel, written by Kayama, was published on October 25, 1954, by Iwaya Shoten as Monster Godzilla (怪獣ゴジラ, Kaijū Gojira).
+A novelization, written by Kayama, was published on October 25, 1954, by Iwaya Shoten as Monster Godzilla (怪獣ゴジラ, Kaijū Gojira).
+Another novelization by Kayama of the film and its first sequel was published by Shimamura Shuppan in July 1955 as Godzilla: Tokyo/Osaka Editions (ゴジラ 東京・大阪篇, Gojira: Tōkyō/Ōsaka-hen); the latter was later published under the title Godzilla and Godzilla Raids Again on October 3, 2023 by University of Minnesota Press in an English translation by Jeffrey Angles.